 Let’s look at the other side of business investing – the people who want to invest their money into a business.

-If you have the capital to spare and have the experience to help small businesses to grow, you may choose to become an investor yourself.
+If you have the capital to spare and the experience to help small businesses to grow, you may choose to become an investor yourself.

 By exchanging money for equity, you will receive a proportion of the business’s earnings over time.
 This can be a terrific way of obtaining an income, for a small amount of effort.
 You also are playing your part in helping brand new businesses achieve their goals.